pjungwir/postgres-temporal-talk/slides.md

 Note:

+- Ranges come with a bunch of nice operators.
 - less than and greater than are not what I'd expect: they are more like alphabetical: compare the first letter, if it's tied compare the second letter.